The Bungle Bungles (Purnululu National Park): How to Visit Western Australia’s Iconic Domes

 Camping Grounds

-Two main campgrounds, Walardi and Kurrajong, provide basic facilities and a rustic experience under the stars.
+Two main campgrounds, Walardi (south end) and Kurrajong (north end), provide basic facilities and a rustic experience under the stars.
 There are toilets, but otherwise, you have to be self-sufficient.

 Palm Grove Walk